eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- **Here are examples of things we’ve worked on:**
 		* Building an aesthetic classifier to predict aesthetically pleasing images by user ratings
 		* Predicting highly accurate object masks from bounding boxes
++ AI Research Scientist:
+	- Fractal is one of the most prominent providers of Artificial Intelligence to Fortune 500® companies.
+Fractal's vision is to power every human decision in the enterprise, and bring AI, engineering, and design to help the world's most admired companies.
+	- Fractal's businesses include Crux Intelligence (AI driven business intelligence), Eugenie.ai (AI for sustainability), Asper.ai (AI for revenue growth management) and Senseforth.ai (conversational AI for sales and customer service).
+Fractal incubated Qure.ai, a leading player in healthcare AI for detecting Tuberculosis and Lung cancer.
+	- Fractal currently has 4000+ employees across 16 global locations, including the United States, UK, Ukraine, India, Singapore, and Australia.
+Fractal has been recognized as 'Great Workplace' and 'India's Best Workplaces for Women' in the top 100 (large) category by The Great Place to Work® Institute; featured as a leader in Customer Analytics Service Providers Wave™ 2021, Computer Vision Consultancies Wave™ 2020 & Specialized Insights Service Providers Wave™ 2020 by Forrester Research Inc., a leader in Analytics & AI Services Specialists Peak Matrix 2022 by Everest Group and recognized as an 'Honorable Vendor' in 2022 Magic Quadrant™ for data & analytics by Gartner Inc. For more information, visit fractal.ai
+	- Fractal’s businesses have been involved in multiple areas of A.I. research for the past several years and we have recently setup a A.I.
+Research Lab to focus on the most important problems in A.I.
+The A.I.
+Research Lab has worked extensively on the Foundation Model /GenAI ecosystem across a wide variety of areas.
+The team has helped build in-house foundation (diffusion) models, has extensively worked on Large Language Model innovations and has built various aspects of Agentic systems that can lead to AGI.
+The team has access to inhouse GPU-cluster farm along with cloud GPU resources for solving complex A.I. problems.
+	- The A.I.
+Research Lab will focus on foundational aspects of A.I. research that push the boundaries of what is possible and move us towards a world with safe and effective AGI.
+	- We are looking for people who can explore new ideas, design and implement next-generation architectures/techniques in image/video, language, audio and multimodal space.
+You should be motivated to push the boundaries not just in state-of-the-art performance, but also in balancing performance in terms of inference speed and compute resource usage.
+You will collaborate with a multidisciplinary team of researchers, engineers, and data scientists to develop and deploy practical and scalable solutions to real-world challenges in areas such as domain based instruction fine-tuning LLMs, improving text to image and foundational models, building multi-modal foundation models, researching agentic ecosystems to name a few.
+Your work will have a direct impact on the development of our AI-driven products and services.
+	- Conduct research and stay up to date with the latest advancements in Machine vision, NLP, Deep Learning, RL, Agentic systems and related fields.
+	- Design and develop novel and next generation of A.I. algorithms, models, and techniques to address specific problem domains
+	- Build A.I.
+Engineering pipelines for scaling A.I. models to internet scale
+	- Document research findings, methodologies, and experimental results in technical reports, blogs and papers.
+	- Publish research findings and contribute to conferences, workshops, and other scientific forums.
+	- Collaborate with engineering and business teams on model deployment and customised training respectively.
+	- Extensive understanding of advanced DL or generative architectures/techniques like diffusion architectures, attention models, LLMs, SAM, RLHF etc
+	- Have a track record of coming up with new ideas or improving upon existing ideas in deep learning quickly, demonstrated by accomplishments such as first author publications or published/deployed projects or impactful blogs.
+	- Ability to efficiently work on a modern deep learning stack, such as Python, PyTorch, and GPU-enabled compute, eg writing non-trivial custom architecture in Pytorch.
+	- Ability to iterate quickly on open-source code-bases with attention to backwards compatibility, usability, and readability.
+	- Creative, fast-paced executor, detail-oriented, eager to learn, acquire new skills.
+	- Ability to work effectively in a collaborative team environment and take ownership.
+	- Strong belief in a positive-sum game, valuing cooperation and collaboration over zero-sum competition.
 + Senior Applied Machine Learning Scientist
 	- DC-Washington-TWP Headquarters
 	- The Washington Post Personalization team is looking for a senior data scientist who is excited to create forward-thinking solutions for the next generation of journalism.
 Our team is at the heart of the Post’s machine learning strategies to build intelligent and adaptable personalized news experiences and business solutions capable of powering the most high-scale websites in the world.